 - The police dog in the first Ace Attorney game is named after the creator's Pomeranian, Missile.
-He doesn't do anything useful, but he does eat all of Larry's hot dogs.
+He doesn't do anything useful in that game, but he does eat all of Larry's hot dogs.
+Though Missile's taste for those hot dogs actually makes him useful for finding an important clue in the last case of Ace Attorney Investigations.

 - A dog named Missile returns (though it's not the same Missile) in Ghost Trick as a full-on main character, this time with additional Pomeranianness.

-- Naughty Dog, creators of Crash Bandicoot, Jak and Daxter, Uncharted, and The Last of Us (and Way Of The Warrior, but we're better off for forgetting it) originally had a mascot in the form of Morgan, the dog of one of the team's developers, before Crash would replace him.
+- Naughty Dog originally had a company mascot in the form of Morgan, the dog of one of the team's developers, before Crash Bandicoot would replace him.

 - In Fallout, a dog named Sasha appears at the Cathedral.
 Sasha is named after Interplay Entertainment producer, Vince Denardo's dog.